The man who will rid your house of evil

 In our attempts to learn more about Santería from a more personal perspective, we found this lovely essay written by a woman explaining her family’s relationship to this and other faiths growing up in Puerto Rico.
 And, at a recent podcasting conference, someone advised us to also look into Botanica.
 These stores can be spotted throughout the U.S and the Caribbean.
 They carry herbs, spiritual items, and other ritualistic objects pertaining to Santería and similar religions.
 True Botanica, apparently, are also run by priests who can provide readings and guidance.
 And they can be found just about anywhere, even in Brooklyn.

 Would you like to provide more information about Santería that we can include on this page?
-We’d love to hear from you in the comments below.
+We’d love to hear from you on our submissions page.

 What is Wicca?

-If you’re interested in learning more about Wicca and other nature-based Pagan religions, be sure to check out Circle Sanctuary, a Nature Spirituality church in Wisconsin with an international reach.
+If you’re interested in learning more about Wicca, magick, and other nature-based Pagan religions, you might check out Circle Sanctuary, a Nature Spirituality church in Wisconsin with an international reach.

 Until next time, have a spooky day!